<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 1. Sell the Appliance to Someone Near You

 Don't have a way to transport your appliance?
-Great – you can sell it, and have the person come and pick it up as part of the transaction.
+Great – you can sell it and have the person come and pick it up as part of the transaction.

-If the appliance is still in a usable condition, then you can sell it to people near you in a few different ways.
+If the appliance is still in usable condition, then you can sell it to private buyers near you in a few different ways.

 2. Sell to a Used Appliance Dealer